OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_561.rst

 - `Accounting data does not display <https://github.com/OpenNebula/one/issues/2315>`__.
 - `Spurios syntax help on onehost delete <https://github.com/OpenNebula/one/issues/2254>`__.
 - `No way for hide Lock/Unlock button for VM in Sunstone view <https://github.com/OpenNebula/one/issues/2331>`__.
+- `Fix for fs_lvm driver when live migrating with shared devices <https://github.com/OpenNebula/one/pull/2344>`__.
+- `Update LDAP driver to use new escaping functionality <https://github.com/OpenNebula/one/pull/2345>`__.